-Staph Bacteria Eliminated For Raw Dairy By Using the NAT Structured Water Unit
+Staph Bacteria Eliminated For Raw Dairy By Structured Water

 The lab confirmed the presence of Staphylococcus in the well water, but found ZERO bacteria in the structured drinking water sample.